gurugio/book_assembly_8086/function.md

 Therefore there should be a standard to pass arguments that is called as Calling Convention.
 There are various calling conventions for each language, compiler, processor architecture and so on.
-You can find so many calling conventions here: https://en.wikipedia.org/wiki/Calling_convention
+You can find so many calling conventions here: https://en.wikipedia.org/wiki/Calling_convention We will try one of the standard calling conventions next chapter.

-Below example shows how to pass arguments in al and bl registers.
+Below example shows a non-standard calling convention that passes arguments in al and bl registers.

 ```
 ORG    100h